opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ## Status-based progress tracking

-As an alternative to the manual progress tracking mode above, you can configure your OpenProject system to associate work packages statuses .
+As an alternative to the manual progress tracking mode above, you can configure your OpenProject system to associate work packages statuses with fixed values for % Complete .
 In the Administration, please navigate to Work packages -> Settings and change “Calculate the work package done ratio” to “Use the work package status”.